 - Additional identification, such as a driver's license or ID, is not required.

 - Documentation of medical or religious exemptions are not accepted.

-- A negative FDA-approved molecular test (also called a PCR Test), or
+- FDA-approved molecular test (also called a PCR Test)

-- A negative FDA-approved antigen test (also called a rapid test)
+- FDA-approved antigen test (also called a rapid test).

 - 12-year-olds are required to be vaccinated to be in our facilities, but this mandate recognizes that it takes additional weeks after they turn 12 to complete all shots and become fully vaccinated.